We'll arrange the best bridging loan available on the market for you. Guaranteed.

 0 %

 A second charge bridging loan is a short-term loan secured against a property that already has an existing mortgage.
-Instead of replacing the first mortgage, the lender takes a secondary position, meaning they are repaid after the primary lender in the event of a sale.
+Rather than replacing your first mortgage, the bridging lender takes a second legal charge over the property, meaning the first mortgage lender is repaid before the second charge lender if the property is sold.

-Second charge bridging loans work by allowing a lender to provide short-term funding secured against a property that already has an existing mortgage.
-The new lender takes a position behind the first charge, meaning the original mortgage lender is repaid first, with the bridging lender second in line.
+Second charge bridging loans provide short-term funding secured against a property that already has an existing mortgage.
+The new lender takes a second legal charge behind the first mortgage lender, meaning the original lender has priority if the property is sold.

-Second charge bridging loans can be structured in different ways depending on the property, purpose, and complexity of the transaction.
-Understanding the main types helps identify the most suitable approach based on your specific requirements.
+Second charge bridging loans can be structured in different ways depending on the property, funding requirement and borrower circumstances.
+The most suitable option will depend on the available security, loan purpose and lender criteria.

-The amount you can borrow with a second charge bridging loan is primarily determined by the value of the property and the level of existing debt secured against it.
-Lenders assess the total borrowing across both the first charge (your mortgage) and the second charge to calculate the combined loan-to-value (LTV).
+The amount you can borrow with a second charge bridging loan depends on the value of your property, the available equity, your existing mortgage balance and the lender's criteria.
+Lenders assess the combined borrowing secured against the property to determine the overall loan-to-value (LTV).

-While second charge bridging loans can be an effective solution, they are not always the most suitable option.
-Depending on your circumstances, there may be alternative ways to access capital that better align with your objectives and risk profile.
+While second charge bridging loans can be an effective solution, they are not always the most appropriate option.
+Depending on your objectives, property and existing borrowing, there may be alternative funding solutions available.

 Let’s Talk